-Sweet Shop Afternoon Tea, £40 per person, The Chesterfield Mayfair
+Sweet Shop Afternoon Tea, from £55 per person, chesterfieldmayfair.com

-Grab your plushest millennial pink armchair and a wall of David Shrigley art and you will (almost) be able to recreate sketch’s award-winning Gallery restaurant.
-If the interiors aren’t quite up to standard, have sketch’s afternoon tea delivered to your door instead.
-Packaged in a suitably powder pink box, the MMmm… Afternoon Tea includes a selection of finger sandwiches, petits gateaux, a choice of sultana or plain scones with jam, and wedges of Victoria sponge cake and cranberry Battenberg.
-Vegetarian, vegan, pescatarian and gluten-free variations are available, along with the option to add a bottle of bubbles to your order.
+Grab a sunshine-yellow armchair and a wall of Yinka Shonibare art and you will (almost) be able to recreate sketch’s award-winning Gallery restaurant, complete with its famed afternoon tea delivered to your door.
+Packaged in a suitably powder pink box, the MMmm… Afternoon Tea includes a selection of finger sandwiches, petits gateaux, a choice of sultana or plain scones with jam, and wedges of Victoria sponge cake.
+Vegetarian and pescatarian variations are available, along with the option to add cocktails or a bottle of bubbles to your order.

-You know Gail’s – purveyor of that excellent sourdough and those elegant sandwiches you treat yourself to when you’ve had a particularly good day at work.
-Well, with its usual contigent of city lunchers confined to their home desks, Gail's has made almost all of its extensive menu available for delivery and, if you’re feeling particularly fancy, its afternoon tea for four is the obvious choice.
-As well as the obligatory scones, jam and clotted cream, there’s also a pot of lemon curd, brownie fingers, honey cake, salmon and avocado yoghurt sandwiches, avocado and egg sandwiches and a pouch of Jing loose leaf tea.
-Feeling hands on?
-Gail’s also offers a bake-at-home cream tea for that fresh-from-the-oven taste.
+You know Paul – the mononymic purveyor of that excellent sourdough and those elegant sandwiches you treat yourself to when you’ve had a particularly good (or bad) day at work.
+Well, with its usual contingent of city lunchers still spending half the week at home, Paul has made almost all of its extensive menu available for delivery and, if you’re feeling particularly fancy, its afternoon tea for two is the obvious choice.
+As well as the obligatory scones, jam and clotted cream, there’s also organic English breakfast tea, 12 mini macarons, a craquant flower, a fraisier flower and six mini tartlets.